ldaniels528/trifecta/README.md

 =======

-Trifecta (formerly Verify) is a Command Line Interface (CLI) tool that enables users to quickly and easily inspect and verify Kafka messages, Storm topologies and Zookeeper data.
+Trifecta (formerly Verify) is a Command Line Interface (CLI) tool that enables users to quickly and easily inspect and verify Kafka messages, ElasticSearch documents, Storm topologies and Zookeeper data.

 Table of Contents